 - Exposure to unnecessary risk from churning: Professional portfolio managers are paid a commission every time they trade on behalf of clients.
 Gullible traders may expose you to unnecessary risks by churning trades – entering into multiple not-so-well-thought trades as they chase this commission.

-- Leverage misuse: Novice traders often misuse leverage, exposing them to such unnecessary risks as blown accounts or even negative balances.
+- Leverage misuse: Novice traders often misuse leverage or do not understand how to use it, exposing them to such unnecessary risks as blown accounts or even negative balances.
+CFD trading is risky and traders should make themselves aware of any potential losses before funding a real account.

-- A stockbroker may go under: You can lose your investment if your stockbroker is declared insolvent and there aren’t sufficient assets to settle their liabilities.
+- The stock broker may go under: You can lose your investment if your stock broker is declared insolvent and there aren’t sufficient assets to settle their liabilities.
 Even though each investor is covered by FSCS, the £85,000 may not be enough for traders that maintained relatively larger accounts.

 - Inordinate trading advice: In the age of trading signals, unlimited webinars, and unsolicited advice from self-proclaimed trading ‘gurus’ it is easy to be lost in the wealth of trade advice, both factual and cooked.
 This primarily affects novice traders who are yet to master analysis and research.